CERTCC/SSVC/docs/topics/enumerating_decisions.md

 3. identify which software projects their decision relates to

 If their decisions are explicit, then the decision makers can use the recommendations from this documentation that are relevant to them.

+## Enumerating Action Priority

+SSVC models the decision of
+“With what priority should the organization take action on a given vulnerability management work unit?” to be agnostic to whether or not a patch is available.
+We explain what we mean by a “work unit” in the previous section.
+Here we explain what we mean by “priority”.